github/docs/content/pull-requests/committing-changes-to-your-project/viewing-and-comparing-commits/comparing-commits.md

 Here's an example of a [comparison between two branches](https://github.com/octocat/linguist/compare/master...octocat:an-example-comparison-for-docs).

+You can also start a branch comparison when browsing a particular branch, by clicking on the `Contribute` button, followed by the `Compare` button.

 ## Comparing tags

 Comparing release tags will show you changes to your repository since the last release.